KrishanBhasin/security-advice/index.md

 Other text is extra information or useful context.
 If you are in a rush, feel free to only follow the bullet points.

-The [New York Times](https://www.nytimes.com/programs/digital-security) has a very useful 7 day guide that walks you through many actions that overlap with this guide, but with an additional focus on privacy.
-It is a well written guide, and a great way to spread out what can seem like an overwhelming amount of advice into managable 15 minute chunks over the course of a week.

-You may wish to register for the 7 day guide, and go through it, using this webpage as a reference to come back to in the future.

-It runs as follows:
-- Day 1: Set Up a Password Manager
-- Day 2: Check Your Smartphone's Privacy Ssettings
-- Day 3: Protect Your Browsing
-- Day 4: Protect Your Laptop

 # Securing your online presence
 This section will suffice for most people; if you are interested in going further (security is a gradient, not an absolute - you can always do more) then feel free to read the `Going Further` section.